 The Recipe and Blog Dog Taste Tests

 It was very warm here (coconut oil nearly liquid at room temperature) when I made my test recipe turmeric sprinkles from Jacques’ recipe.
 So warm that I froze my solidified paste to make sure I could grate it before it re-melted.
 It worked a treat, even with my larger grater.
 I currently have mine in a stain-resistant glass jar in the refrigerator for dinner-time sprinkles.
 Our dogs love it.
 Thanks, Jacques!

 Additional Tips for a Little Less Mess

 Heed Jacques’ caution on turmeric and staining.
 It is indeed rather messy.
-I’ve made these sprinkles a few times since the original post, and have gotten better at it with time.
-Things seem to go ok for me until the grating stage, as long as I use stain resistant cookware.
+I’ve made these sprinkles a few times since the original post, and have gotten better at it with experience.
+Things are ok until the grating stage, as long as I use stain resistant cookware.
 It’s the grating that’s really messy.
-I wear a pair of disposable gloves (a necessary evil) and use a big old towel to cover the counter so I can catch flying bits for easier clean up.
-As simple as it sounds, the towel trick saves me so much mess and frustration.
+I wear a pair of disposable gloves (a necessary evil) and use a big old towel to cover the counter so I can catch little flying bits for much easier clean up.
+As simple as it sounds, the towel trick saves lots of messy frustration.

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our blog archives.
 You can also use the category and tag labels to find recipes that might be of interest or use our internal search to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.